-As long as any of the above is a direct result of negligence by the council in their duties as your landlord, then you should certainly include them in your compensation claim.
+As long as any of the above is a direct result of negligence by the council in their duties as your landlord, then you should certainly include them in your council and local authority compensation claims.

-The compensation award amount will depend on various factors:
+The compensation award amount from your council house disrepair claims will depend on various factors:

 - The type of repairs needed.

 - The length of time the property was left with the problem since it was first reported.

 - Whether the property was already in a state of disrepair when new tenants began renting it.